Bahooka

-Bahooka was a Tiki bar and restaurant in Rosemead, California.
+Bahooka was a Tiki bar and restaurant in Rosemead, California, United States.
 The Bahooka was well known for its many fish tanks, one of which held a famous and frequently photographed pacu fish named Rufus.
 The bar was also known for serving over 60 different kinds of Tiki drinks, including their Jolly Roger Bowl and flaming drinks such as the Flaming Honey Bowl and their eponymous Bahooka Bowl.
 The Bahooka served Polynesian fare such as teriyaki chicken breast and their signature "Exotic Ribs".